 We cannot guarantee that all workshop requests will be fulfilled.
 Please be patient as we do have limited staffing and resources.

 The Introduction to The Writing Center is an overview of the services The Writing Center offers.
 This presentation is often given in conjunction with workshops.
 Instructors may also bring classes on a "field trip" to the Center for this introduction.

 Length: 15 minutes.

-The APA, Chicago, or MLA Citation Style workshop presents the basics of APA, Chicago, or MLA citation formatting, and addresses the relationship between plagiarism and citations using real life examples and sources.
+The APA, Chicago, or MLA Citation Style workshop presents the basics of MLA, APA, Chicago, or IEEE citation formatting, and addresses the relationship between plagiarism and citations using real life examples and sources.
 This workshop provides time for students to work on their own citations and introduces them to important resources.